ionic-team/ionic-site/docs/nightly/api/directive/ionContent/index.md

           "name": "description"
         },
         "tagName": "description",
-        "description": "The ionContent directive provides an easy to use content area that can be configured\nto use Ionic's custom Scroll View, or the built in overflow scrolling of the browser.\n\nWhile we recommend using the custom Scroll features in Ionic in most cases, sometimes\n(for performance reasons) only the browser's native overflow scrolling will suffice,\nand so we've made it easy to toggle between the Ionic scroll implementation and\noverflow scrolling.\n\nYou can implement pull-to-refresh with the <a href="/docs/nightly/api/directive/ionRefresher/"><code>ionRefresher</code></a>\ndirective, and infinite scrolling with the <a href="/docs/nightly/api/directive/ionInfiniteScroll/"><code>ionInfiniteScroll</code></a>\ndirective.", "startingLine": 7
+        "description": "The ionContent directive provides an easy to use content area that can be configured\nto use Ionic's custom Scroll View, or the built in overflow scrolling of the browser.\n\nWhile we recommend using the custom Scroll features in Ionic in most cases, sometimes\n(for performance reasons) only the browser's native overflow scrolling will suffice,\nand so we've made it easy to toggle between the Ionic scroll implementation and\noverflow scrolling.\n\nYou can implement pull-to-refresh with the <a href="/docs/nightly/api/directive/ionRefresher/"><code>ionRefresher</code></a>\ndirective, and infinite scrolling with the <a href="/docs/nightly/api/directive/ionInfiniteScroll/"><code>ionInfiniteScroll</code></a>\ndirective.\n\nBe aware that this directive gets its own child scope.
+If you do not understand why this\nis important, you can read [https://docs.angularjs.org/guide/scope](https://docs.angularjs.org/guide/scope).", "startingLine": 7
       },
       {